DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Preliminaries

 \section{Preliminaries}

-\textbf{Notation:} In this paper, we use $\mu_\theta(\va\vert\vs)$ or $\mu$ to denote the learned policy with parameter $\theta$ and $\pi_b$ to denote behavior policy that generated the offline data.
-We use superscripts $i$ to denote diffusion timestep and subscripts $t$ to denote RL trajectory timestep.
-For instance, $a_t^i$ denotes the $t$-$\text{th}$ action in $i$-$\text{th}$ diffusion timestep.
+\textbf{Notation.} In this paper, we use $\mu_\theta(\va\vert\vs)$ or $\mu$ to denote the learned policy with parameter $\theta$ and $\pi_b$ to denote behavior policy that generated the offline data.
+We use superscripts $i$ to denote the diffusion time step and subscripts $t$ to denote RL trajectory timestep.
+For instance, $a_t^i$ denotes the $t$-$\text{th}$ action in $i$-$\text{th}$ diffusion time step.